Maternal health: Prenatal health

 Newborns whose mothers use heroin during the gestational period often exhibit withdrawal symptoms at birth and are more likely to have attention problems and health issues as they grow up.
-Use of stimulants like methamphetamine and cocaine during pregnancy are linked to a number of problems for the child such as low birth weight and small head circumference and motor and cognitive developmental delays, as well as behavioral problems across childhood.
+Use of stimulants like methamphetamine and cocaine during pregnancy are linked to a number of problems for the child such as low birth weight and small head circumference, motor and cognitive developmental delays, as well as behavioral problems across childhood.
 The American Academy of Child and Adolescent Psychiatry found that six-year-olds whose mothers had smoked during pregnancy scored lower on an intelligence test than children whose mothers had not.

 Cigarette smoking during pregnancy can have a multitude of detrimental effects on the health and development of the offspring.
 Common results of smoking during pregnancy include pre-term births, low birth weights, fetal and neonatal deaths, respiratory problems, and sudden infant death syndrome (SIDS), as well as increased risk for cognitive impairment, attention deficit hyperactivity disorder (ADHD) and other behavioral problems.
 Also, in a study published in the International Journal of Cancer, children whose mothers smoked during pregnancy experienced a 22% risk increase for non-Hodgkin lymphoma.

 Although alcohol use in careful moderation (one to two servings a few days a week) during pregnancy are not generally known to cause fetal alcohol spectrum disorder (FASD), the US Surgeon General advises against the consumption of alcohol at all during pregnancy.
 Excessive alcohol use during pregnancy can cause FASD, which commonly consist of physical and cognitive abnormalities in the child such as facial deformities, defective limbs, face, and heart, learning problems, below average intelligence, and intellectual disability (ID).

 Although HIV/AIDS can be transmitted to offspring at different times, the most common time that mothers pass on the virus is during pregnancy.
 During the perinatal period, the embryo/fetus can contract the virus through the placenta.

 Gestational diabetes is directly linked with obesity in offspring through adolescence.
 Additionally, children whose mothers had diabetes are more likely to develop Type II diabetes.
 Mothers who have gestational diabetes have a high chance of giving birth to very large infants (10 pounds (4.5 kg) or more).
 This is a cause of macrosomia.
 Neonates with macrosomia have significantly increased rates of hypoglycemia compared to infants of mothers without diabetes.
 This is because macrosomic neonates are used to high levels of circulating blood sugars in utero, which results in naturally high levels of insulin.
 At birth, when the gestational source of blood sugar is abruptly removed, this causes the neonates to experience severe drops in blood sugar.